Mr Charan Panesar (Cleanroom Supervisor)

 This instrument is used to check layer thickness

-Two electron microscopes are available for the examination of structures or coating quality.
+An electron microscope is available for the examination of structures.
 Resolution 3-5 nm.